Chand Bagh School: History and name

 The origins of the school lie in the independence of Pakistan in 1947 and the series of Indo-Pakistani wars and conflicts which have since followed.
 In 1985 a group of Pakistan's "Ex-Doscos", alumni of the Doon School, who had attended it in the days of British India, travelled to Dehradun in India to attend the school's 50th anniversary celebrations.
-On their return they formed a Doon School Society of Pakistan, which aimed to create a Pakistani version of their old school.
-After many years in gestation, the school was finally founded by Lieutenant General Ghulam Jilani Khan, a former Governor of the Punjab Province, himself a Dosco, and ten fellow-trustees.
-In many respects Chand Bagh is modelled on Doon School, Dehradun.
+On their return they formed a Doon School Society of Pakistan (DSSP), which aimed to create a Pakistani version of their old school.
+Years later the school was founded by Ghulam Jilani Khan, a general and former Governor of the Punjab Province, himself a Dosco, and ten fellow-trustees.
+In many respects Chand Bagh is modelled on The Doon School, Dehradun.

 The name "Chand Bagh" means "moon garden" and was chosen in memory of the original Doon School, which had been established in 1935 on the Chand Bagh estate at Dehradun, now in the Indian state of Uttarakhand.

 The principal architect of the new buildings, which have Romanesque influences, was Kamil Khan Mumtaz.
 The school opened its doors in September 1998 and occupies a campus of some 190 acres.
 Around the campus are the Chand Bagh Farms, a further 270 acres.